Kronuz/Xapiand/docs/_docs/reference-guide/schemas/field-types.md

 title: Field Types
 ---

-{{ site.name }} supports a small number of different datatypes for the fields in a document:
+Xapiand supports a small number of different datatypes for the fields in a document:

 ## Concrete datatypes